ksobon/Bumblebee_Python/README.md

 Bumblebee is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Ladybug; If not, see http://www.gnu.org/licenses/.
+You should have received a copy of the GNU General Public License along with Bumblebee; If not, see http://www.gnu.org/licenses/.

 @license GPL-3.0+ http://spdx.org/licenses/GPL-3.0+